 How much does it cost to start playing?

 Due to the nature of the retail industry, we recommend shopping around for the best deals.
-Bruised Boutique in Nashua is the best resource for trying skates, pads, and helmets on.
+Bruised Boutique in Nashua is the best location for trying on skates, pads, and helmets.

-Your skates will come with a set of wheels.
-Additional sets of wheels can be purchased later to accommodate the different surfaces you’ll eventually skate on.
+Your skates will often come with a set of wheels.
+Additional sets of wheels can be purchased later to accommodate the different surfaces you’ll skate on.

 You will also need to purchase WFTDA insurance for $75 (2018 price) and be prepared to pay your first monthly league dues of $45.

 We do have some loaner gear available, but sizes and quantities are limited.
 Please contact Training if you need help.